20 best Graphic drawing tablets of 2023

 Wacom Cintiq 16 is moderately priced, and is a good choice for art students and pros on tight budgets.

-The LCD display is 15.6-inch diagonally and has a resolution of 1,920 x 1,080 (full HD).
-It can display 16.7 million colors covering 96% of sRGB, but only 72% NTSC standards.
-These specs are all fairly standard features.
+The IPS display is 15.6-inch diagonally and has a resolution of 1,920 x 1,080 (full HD).
+It can display 16.7 million colors but covering only 96% of sRGB color space.

 The included Wacom Pro Pen 2 is considered the best stylus available.
 It has 8,192 levels of pressure sensitivity with tilt capability, which enables you to be as accurate as possible with your work.